Learning from One Another: Cross-Generational Women’s Leadership

 ABOUT THE FACILITATORS

 Jennifer Wong Christensen began her career in college admission and served as the Director of Admission at Saint Mary’s College of California and Claremont McKenna College.
 She “switched sides of the desk” and spent 12 years in independent schools directing the college counseling programs at The Archer School for Girls, Mayfield Senior School, Sonoma Academy, and Marin Academy.
-She joined Carney, Sandoe and Associates (CS&A) in 2016 and has worked on leadership searches for almost 50 different educational organizations to date.
-As a former faculty member for the Admission Middle Management Institute and coordinator of the Leadership Development Institute, Jennifer has long been committed to the professional development of other educators.
-She has also presented at the National Association for College Admission Counseling, Association of College Counselors and Independent Schools, the Western Association for College Admission Counseling, and the National Coalition of Girls Schools conferences and at CS&A’s Women’s Institute.
-Jennifer earned her bachelor’s degree at Claremont McKenna College and did graduate work at Saint Mary’s College of California and Stanford University.
+She joined Carney, Sandoe and Associates (CS&A) in 2016 and has worked on leadership searches for over 70 different educational organizations to date.
+In her previous roles, Jennifer focused on facilitating matches between students and educational institutions, and she views her search work with CS&A in the same vein: striving to understand individuals and schools to make the best match.
 In her free time, Jennifer enjoys all things culinary, learning about wine, playing mah jong, knitting, and walking with her dogs, Kirby and Sona.
 She and her husband own and operate a small business, Brian’s Comics: For All Fankind.

-Karen Whitaker began her career teaching in Bay Area public schools before joining The Branson School, where she wore many hats, including English Teacher, Freshman Dean, Director of Studies, Academic Dean and Assistant Head of School for Academics.
-Mentoring teachers and aspiring leaders energized Karen’s work at Branson, and she’s continued to help others realize their leadership potential in her current role as a search consultant with Carney, Sandoe.
-Karen participated in many CATDC programs throughout her administrative career and has loved the opportunity to return to the CATDC family as a facilitator, where she supports teachers and administrators to clarify their values and goals and make connections across school communities.
-Karen recently completed two terms as a Trustee at Marin Primary & Middle School in Larkspur.
-She has presented on women in leadership at NAIS annual conferences, The National Coalition of Girls’ Schools conference, and the Carney, Sandoe Women’s Institute.
+Karen Whitaker started her career teaching in Bay Area public schools before joining The Branson School as an English teacher.
+Karen wore many hats at Branson, including Freshman Dean and Director of Studies before serving as Academic Dean and Assistant Head of School for Academics for many years.
+As her career progressed, Karen’s greatest professional satisfaction came from mentoring teachers, expanding opportunities for teacher leaders, and sponsoring aspiring leaders.
+In her work with Carney Sandoe, she’s privileged to have earned the trust of school leaders and aspiring leaders as they manage leadership transitions.
+Karen was a frequent participant in CATDC programs and remains connected with members of the first cohort of beginning administrators sponsored by what was then called the BATDC.
+Karen has presented on women in leadership at NAIS annual conferences, The National Coalition of Girls’ Schools conference, and the Carney Sandoe Women’s Institute.
 Karen earned her BA from Stanford, her California Teaching Credential from University of California, Berkeley, and her MA through the Klingenstein Program at Columbia.
-In her free time, she enjoys gardening, bird watching, hiking, reading, and spending time with family and friends.
+In her free time, she enjoys gardening, bird watching, hiking, reading, yoga, and spending time with family and friends.

 Life happens.
 We understand that there will be times when you cannot attend a workshop that you have registered and paid for.
 We strive to be as helpful and flexible as possible when things out of your control happen.
 Please visit our FAQ page for detailed information about our cancellation policy and answers to frequently asked questions about enrollment and membership.